I Love New York (TV series): New York Goes to Work

 New York Goes to Work premiered on May 4, 2009.
 The reality show followed New York as she searched for a regular job.
 After the finale, viewers were asked to vote on what she should do next.
 The choices were: I Love New York 3, Take a vacation, or find a real job.
 America voted for I Love New York 3.

-Frank the Entertainer... in a Basement Affair
+Frank the Entertainer in a Basement Affair

 A casting call was issued for a VH1 reality dating show starring Frank Maresca (The Entertainer).
-The show was tentatively entitled The Entertainer of Love but it was revealed on the VH1 Blog that the show was going to be called Frank the Entertainer... in a Basement Affair.
+The show was tentatively entitled The Entertainer of Love but it was revealed on the VH1 Blog that the show would be called Frank the Entertainer in a Basement Affair.
 The show premiered January 3, 2010.